daniel-dumitrascu/ArduRadio/README.md

   <h1 align="center">ArduRadio</h1>

   <p align="center">
-    Add a whole new life into a 1970 Mangalia radio with raspberry pi 5.
+    Add a whole new life to a 1970 Mangalia radio with a Raspberry Pi 5.
     <br />
     <br />
     <br />